zolplay-cn/website/README.md

 You can then go into the project and get sanity's two environment variables and add them to `.env`
 ![alt text](./sanity.png)

-Finally run these commands to run the project:
+Finally, run these commands to start the project:

 ```bash
 pnpm i